Azure-Samples/azure-ai-vision-sdk/samples/kotlin/face/FaceLivenessDetectorSample/README.md

 , and now add proper code to request camera permission in kotlin as below

 ### Step 3.3 Add Kotlin code to Request Camera Permission
 You can look at `MainActivity.kt` for sample on how to achieve the same or follow the guidelines for [Android](https://developer.android.com/training/permissions/requesting).
-Camera permission needs to be ready before calling the livness process.
+Camera permission needs to be ready before calling the liveness process.
 Here is part of the code piece that asks camera permission
 ```
     private fun requestPermissions() {